How can movement animate our space and art and help us see both in new ways?

 “I wanted to respond to the theatricality and grandeur of the Portico and the mix of ‘hard’ and ‘soft’ power in its architecture.
 And I wanted to juxtapose powerful movement by Black dancers and a space which has an imperial feel about it.”

-Alongside watching the dance in virtual reality on our YouTube channel, we staged two specially-commissioned extended free live performances of the work at the Gallery on Friday 6 December.
-You can see the video of the performances here soon.
+Alongside watching the dance in virtual reality on our YouTube channel, we staged two specially-commissioned extended free live performances of the work at the Gallery on Friday 6 December, which you can watch here:

 Experience on your own device